A Beginner's Guide to Buying a Shed

 Metal sheds are the most common kind of sheds found in many yard and are made from steel or galvanized aluminum.
 If you choose a metal shed kit, you will also have to invest in an anchoring set to ensure it stays firmly in place.
 Though they're an economical option and sturdy, the metal can be very susceptible to corrosion and denting, especially in places that experience heavy snowfall frequently.

-Browse all metal sheds
+shop all metal sheds

 Wooden models are the most traditional types of garden sheds and can be customized to meet your specific requirements.
 You can paint it any color and decorate it in any way you want.
 If you choose the right type of wood, the building will stand tall for a long time.
 However, it's important to note that while wood is stronger and more expensive.
 These options can be vulnerable to water, harsh weather and insects.

-Browse all wooden sheds
+shop all wooden sheds

 These types of sheds are becoming increasingly popular in the market as they're made from high-quality plastic materials that make them stronger and more resistant than wooden options.
 Resin sheds don't require frequent maintenance as many are UV-protected and stain-proof.
 Easy and quick to assemble, these storage houses typically are less expensive than wooden sets but usually more expensive than metal sets.
 While resin sheds are available in a wide variety of designs, they aren't customizable to match specific color palettes.

-Browse all resin sheds
+shop all resin sheds

 Wood Composite Sheds